Skip to main content

 The dev container is designed to be flexible.
 While core services like PostgreSQL and NATS run by default, other backing services like identity providers are optional and can be enabled as needed.

-This guide explains how to enable and configure the included R-Auth identity provider for local development, allowing you to test authentication and authorization flows.
+This guide explains how to enable and configure Keycloak for local development, allowing you to test authentication and authorization flows.

-The Docker Compose files for R-Auth and its MongoDB database are disabled by default.
+The Docker Compose files for Keycloak and its database are disabled by default.
 To enable them, you need to edit the dev container configuration file:

 1. Open .devcontainer/devcontainer.json.